-Studio Art I
+Studio Art I 0.5 credit

 PREREQUISITE: None.
 Studio Art I is an introductory course designed for the beginning student artist.
 Techniques taught include contour drawing, shading, still-life drawing, and beginning painting.
 The principles and elements of design are discussed and art history is incorporated into the class as well.